 04 of 06

 Work several slip stitches so your next round can start in a ch-2 space.
 Note that you do not have to do this step if you followed the second (alternative) set of instructions in Round Two.
-That's because you will end already in a corner.
+That's because you will already end in a corner and can begin there.

 - Crochet 1 sc in the first corner.